kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 After completing this work, users will be able to send an image to a web API endpoint and receive a JSON response indicating whether the image is "Safe" or "Not Safe" based on NSFW (Not Safe For Work) content detection.
 The system will block sexually explicit content, nudity, and potentially underage subjects while applying custom rules (for example, male topless images may be acceptable while female topless images are not).

+Users can interact with the system in multiple ways: through a simple web UI for easy browser-based testing, via command-line tools like curl for automation and scripting, or through the auto-generated API documentation at /docs for exploration and testing.

 The API will be deployed to Google Cloud Platform (GCP) using Cloud Run, a serverless container platform that automatically scales based on incoming requests and charges only for actual usage.
-Users can verify the system works by uploading test images via HTTP POST request and receiving immediate classification results.
+Users can verify the system works by uploading test images via the web UI, HTTP POST requests, or the interactive API documentation.

 ## Progress